THE SOCIETY OF WILL WRITERS AND ESTATE PLANNING PRACTITIONERS

 Information that must be provided by the Member:

-Where it is not possible to complete the Client’s instructions either legally or practically, an explanation as to the differences between the Client’s instructions and their expectations.
+h) Where the client does not wish to accept your advice or where it is not possible to complete the Client’s instructions either legally or practically, an explanation as to the differences between the Client’s instructions and their expectations should be noted and provided to the client.

 4.4 Statutory Obligations:

-- d) The Consumer Protection from Unfair Trading Regulations 2008
+d) The Consumer Protection from Unfair Trading Regulations 2008 and Consumer Protection Regulations 2014

 The Member is responsible for ensuring that all documents and information given to a Client complies fully with the requirements of the relevant legislation.